 - MS, Biomedical Engineering, Center for Multidisciplinary Studies, University of Belgrade

-- MS, Homeland Security in Public Health Preparedness, Penn State College of Medicine
+- MS, Homeland Security in Public Health Preparedness, The Pennsylvania State of Medicine College of Medicine

 - MD, University of Belgrade School of Medicine

 - PhD, Pathophysiology & Neuroscience, Military Medical Academy, University of Belgrade

 - Residency, Clinical Pathophysiology, Military Medical Academy, University of Belgrade